 I immediately got to work starting a band.
 I began teaching myself guitar and piano, and started writing songs.
 That band went through several iterations over the years and culminated in getting hired to write and record 2 songs for a Mothers Against Drunk Driving event.
 This was my first time in a recording studio.
 I was 18 and on top of the world.
 You can hear music from that session here.

-Concurrent to the musical adventures I remained focused on theatre.
+Concurrent to the rock 'n' roll adventures I remained focused on theatre.
 I mostly acted, but began to show serious interest in the technical side.
 I wrote a couple of songs for plays and I produced the talent show my senior year--drawing me closer to the production side of things.

 Fast forward a couple of years, back in San Diego, playing in bands when I could find them.
 Not much theatre.
 Not much time.
 Not much money.
 Moved to San Francisco in 1990--another band, another job.
 Lived in Vegas for 2 years--more bands, more jobs, still flat broke.
 Back to San Diego in 1992.
 I never stopped writing music and playing guitar.
 I didn't need money for that.